Charles William Jelliffe's name on the Plymouth Naval Memorial

 Story:

 Percy John Wareham was born in Iwerne Minster, Shaftesbury, Dorset, on 24 Mar 1892 the son of Charles Wareham and Susannah Wareham (nee Brown).
 He lived his early life in Watery lane, Iwerne Minster.
 He had moved away from home by 1915 and married Gwendoline Margaret Scourfield in Llanelly, Carmarthenshire, Wales, on 20 Dec 1915.
 He had enlisted with the Royal Flying Corps as a Driver (Aircraftsman 3) on 11 May 1917 (Service No. 80761).
 He became part of the Royal Air Force from 1 Apr 1918 and served in various squadrons throughout the UK.
 He was discharged on 30 Apr 1920 and qualified for the Victory and British War Medals.
-By the time of the 1939 Register he was living at 10 Chapel Street, Carmarthen, Wales, working as a Brewery Motor Lorry Driver.
+The 1921 Census gives his address as 17 John Street, Carmarthen, where he worked as a Motor Driver for a brewery.
+By the time of the 1939 Register he had move to 10 Chapel Street, Carmarthen, Wales, still described as a Brewery Motor Lorry Driver.
 His death was recorded in Carmarthen on 14 Nov 1960.
 His name appears on a Roll of Honour published privately in Iwerne Minster.

 Percy's brother Alfred William (b.1889) also served in the war, with the Royal West Kent Regiment.